 Read more in my travel-blog: Gjáin in Þjórsárdalur Valley Upcountry Iceland - One of Iceland's Pearls of Nature

 Skeifárfoss waterfall is a very pretty waterfall in beautiful settings.
 To visit this beauty I hiked for an hour on a rocky beach on Tjörnes in North-Iceland, but it was so worth it as there are several interesting sights on the way.
-I have not written a special travel-blog about Skeifárfoss yet as I visited it in the summer of 2020.

 I have a new favourite hike since the summer of 2020 :) That is when I first laid my eyes on the beautiful Hólmárfossar waterfalls in Hólmatungur in Jökulsárgljúfur canyon and fell in love with them.